zshamrock/ididitagain/README.md

 - or `./run-all.sh --tags [one of high level group]`, like `dev`, if only partial "role" is necessary,
 - or `./run-all.sh --tags [lower granularity tags]`, like `vim` if only specific tags are required (can specify multiple separated by commas, like `vim,jdk`, for example)

+### Variables

+All variables used by project are defined in [group_vars/all](https://github.com/zshamrock/ididitagain/blob/master/group_vars/all).
+They control versions, and application specific settings for the applications and tools.

+**The only one variable which you always want to changes is**: `me[user.name]` and `me[user.email]` to reflect your current full user name and email used in git commits.

 ### License
 The MIT License (MIT)